Editorial take

 Tool profile

-Consumer web3 apps onboarding users who are not power users
+Consumer web3 apps onboarding non-power-users

 Quick fit